 There are techniques on how to cook on an offset smoker to achieve an evenly cooked meat.

 - Wood chips burn quickly and will bring down the temperature.
 Loading 1 or 2 large pieces of wood will keep smoking for about an hour or so.
 Wood chips quickly burn and you will need to frequently load more to achieve an even temperature.
 The best way to keep the fire burning is to place wood beside the fire.

 - Add moisture to the firebox to prevent food from drying out due to long smoking hours.
 Moisture can be added by placing a pan of water inside the firebox.

 - Regularly spray food to keep it constantly moist.
 Fill a bottle spray with water, apple juice or even beer.
 Spray every 20 minutes or so and toward the last hour of smoking.
 Open the lid and turn the meat on its other side with the use of tongs.

 - Rotating the food every hour or so can produce an evenly cooked meat.
 You may also transfer meat in the cooler part of the cooking chamber to a space near the firebox and vice-versa.

-These are just some of the techniques you can use to comes up with an evenly cook meat using your offset smoker.
-The more you use your offset smoker, the more you will gain more techniques to ensure an evenly cooked and mouth-watering meat.
+These are just some of the techniques you can use to comes up with an evenly cook meat using your grill.
+The more you use your offset grill, the more you will gain more techniques to ensure an evenly cooked and mouth-watering meat.